Configuring Data Warehouse and Dashboards binding settings in Management API#

 workspace_mapping_table

 The workspace mapping table that resolves column values to workspaces.
 Required when workspace_mapping_type is 2.
-See the Limitations section for how to obtain valid IDs.
+See Dashboards limitations for how to obtain valid IDs.

 workspace_missing_action